-Other Uses and Values – Privately owned livestock.
+Other Uses and Values (of Public Lands) – Privately owned livestock.

 PZP Channel – A wild horse advocacy group that pushes fertility control on wild horses and burros (using jab sticks or dart guns).

-PZP Zealot – A person who accepts the overpopulation narrative or otherwise believes that wild horse numbers need to be reduced (may have a ranching background or ties to the ranching industry).
+PZP Zealot – An individual who accepts the overpopulation narrative or otherwise believes that wild horse numbers need to be reduced (may have a ranching background or ties to the ranching industry).

-Rangeland Degradation – Damage attributed to wild horses and burros in the western U.S. (livestock are blameless, always).
+Rangeland Degradation – Damage attributed to wild horses and burros in the western U.S., even though they’re outnumbered at least ten to one by privately owned cattle and sheep (livestock are blameless, always).

 Wild Horse and Burro (WHB) Act – Legislation that protected wild horses and burros where they were found when signed by President Nixon in 1971, never accepted by the public-lands ranchers and government bureaucrats charged with their care (the gravy train and good ‘ol boys network were well-established by then).